NERSC/sc23-dl-tutorial/README.md

 ![NSYS DALI Zoomed](tutorial_images/nsys_dali_zoomed.png)

 With DALI, you will see that there are now multiple CUDA stream rows in the timeline view, corresponding to internal streams DALI uses to run data augmentation kernels and any memory movement concurrently with the existing PyTorch compute kernels.
-Stream ??? in this view, in particular, shows concurrent H2D memory copies of the batch input data, which is an improvement over the native dataloader.
+Stream 16 in this view shows concurrent H2D memory copies of the batch input data, which is an improvement over the native dataloader.

 ### Enabling Mixed Precision Training
-Now that the data loading performance is faster than the synthetic compute throughput, we can start looking at improving compute performance.
+Now that the data loading performance has been improved, we can start focusing on pushing compute performance.
 As a first step to improve the compute performance of this training script, we can enable automatic mixed precision (AMP) in PyTorch.
 AMP provides a simple way for users to convert existing FP32 training scripts to mixed FP32/FP16 of FP32/BF16 precision, unlocking faster computation with Tensor Cores on NVIDIA GPUs.

 The AMP module in torch is composed of two main parts: `torch.cuda.amp.GradScaler` and `torch.cuda.amp.autocast`. `torch.cuda.amp.GradScaler` handles automatic loss scaling to control the range of FP16 gradients when using FP16 precision.
 Note that since BF16 precision maintains the range of FP32, loss scaling is not required when using AMP with this data type.